-Are you feeling stuck in your relationship because your partner is not making the changes you need to feel loved?
-End neediness to be more effective in getting the love you want from your partner.
+Are you feeling frustrated and angry in your relationship because your partner is not making the changes you need to feel loved?
+Replace needy ineffective behaviors with secure behaviors to get him or her to make the changes you want.

 Three Stages of Secure Relationships

 Communication is more than giving information.
 In a relationship—every relationship—it is a way to regulate emotional distance or closeness.
 You can tell by the a person’s speech and body language if they are trying to become closer, more distant, or to maintain the same level of closeness/distance.

 What do your tone of voice, words, facial expression and body language tell your spouse about your desire to be together?